-Presentation: Fetus with an ultrasound features suggestive of a chromosomal syndrome
+Presentation: Fetus with ultrasound features suggestive of a chromosomal syndrome

-Aneuploidy is a change in the number of chromosomes.
-Down syndrome (trisomy 21) is one example of an aneuploidy.
-Each syndrome has its own distinct collection of clinical features.
-Some of these can be seen on ultrasound scan.
+A chromosomal syndrome (for example, Down syndrome (trisomy 21)) is a genetic condition caused by a change in the number or structure of an individual’s chromosomes.
+A change in the number of chromosomes is called aneuploidy.
+Each chromosomal syndrome has its own distinct collection of clinical features, some of which can be seen on ultrasound scan.

 Example clinical scenario

-A pregnant woman attends for the 20-week screening scan appointment, having previously declined first trimester combined screening.
+A pregnant woman attends for her 20-week screening scan appointment, having previously declined combined first-trimester screening.
 The sonographer identifies several fetal anomalies and the couple are referred to a fetal medicine specialist.
 The specialist confirms that the fetus has a ‘strawberry-shaped’ cranium, choroid plexus cysts, exomphalos and overlapping fingers.
 A provisional diagnosis of trisomy 18 (Edwards syndrome) is given.

 When to consider genomic testing